Phase IV Clinical Posting

 Undergraduate

-The goal of the 2 week program is to introduce the students to common otolaryngology problems, to recognize normal anatomy in the head and neck and to be able to perform a general head and neck examination.
+The programme is designed to introduce students to a wide range of otolaryngology problems, increase their familiarity with normal head and neck anatomy, educate them on abnormal anatomy, and teach them how to perform a general head and neck examination.

-Students will undergo their End-of-Posting Test at the end of their particular 6-week-block of Phase IV specialty posting rotation.
-The top 3 of each cohort will advance to later participate in the annual ENT Bookprize Competition held at the end of the academic year.
+Students undergo their End-of-Posting Test at the end of their 6-week Phase IV specialty posting rotation, of which Otolaryngology is a part of.
+The top students of each cohort are offered the opportunity to participate in the annual ENT Book Prize Competition at the end of the academic year.